 This is ideal to get rid of spots, the odd small detail not required.
 The Clone tool is in the Tool Box fifth down on the left (Elements, just above the Hand).
-I find it difficult to explain the clone tool, it's really a lot of practise.
+I find it difficult to explain the clone tool in notes, it's really a lot of practise.
 However, by clicking on the Clone Tool (make sure it's not the Pattern Clone Stamp) and choosing the appropriate brush, (try a hard one then a soft one and see the difference), Hold down the Alt. key and click with the mouse on the area you wish to pick up the colour/image. i.e. spotting out marks in a sky, click near the spot to find the pixel colour nearest to the spot.
 Now click with your brush on the spot at say 50% opacity.
 Its difficult to say which opacity, soft/hard brush you should use, its practise.
-If you make sure the Align box in the Options Bar is ticked, then every time you click with the mouse the area that you first identified with the Alt key will move in conjunction with the brush.
+If you make sure the Align box in the Options Bar is ticked, then every time you click with the brush.
 If you uncheck the Align Box then it will always use the part you first identified with the Alt. key.